Hua2308/Docs/Python/Python Perls.md

 **31** ```try except``` only execute one except, which is the first one that catches it ( super/base exception first ).
 In ```try except else```, else will run if except does not execute.
 In ```try finally```, finally will always run no matter whether exception occurs.

+**32** Multi-inheritance, derived class can override any methods of its base classes,